 (1) A preceptorship shall terminate upon the occurrence of the earliest applicable of the following:

-(2) An intern participating in a preceptorship program graduates from the chiropractic educational institution operating the program;
+(2) An intern participating in a preceptorship program graduates from the doctor of chiropractic degree program;

 (3) An intern is formally charged with a criminal offense, the circumstances of which substantially relate to the practice of chiropractic.